makotosoul/idea-case-backend/Database/Documentation/Deployment/CSC_VM_docker_deployment.md

 sudo docker ps
 ```

-Now the frontend should be available at `http://<VMIPADDRESS>` where `<VMIPADDRESS>` is the public IP address of the virtual machine.
+The frontend should now be available at `http://<VMIPADDRESS>` where `<VMIPADDRESS>` is the public IP address of the virtual machine.
 The frontend is served through port 80.

-Note that the connection is currently insecure.

 To stop and remove the container, run
 ```sh